How to deal with six common strata problems

 Visitor parking is usually allowed in common parking lots.
 Your committee can put up signs to specify these parking areas and timings.

 Committees should take care that vehicles are not blocking fire exits and other emergency exits.
 They can move such vehicles to another part of the common area.
 However, they cannot forcibly remove or tow a vehicle without providing prior and clear notice to the vehicle’s owner or driver first.

 Owning pets is a privilege and a responsibility.
 Strata community living has all kinds of people, and your neighbours may not be as enthusiastic about pets.
 Some people may be allergic to certain animals and that can cause various health risks too.

 Make sure you’re aware of your by-laws regarding pet ownership and care so everyone enjoys their property without hassle.
 You should keep an eye on your pets at all times so they don’t wander into other owners’ private properties or create a mess in common areas.

 When you’re sharing space and amenities, you should be aware of the boundaries and responsibilities that go with maintaining fences and walls.

 Knowing where your private property ends and your neighbour’s property or common property begins is the first step.
 So, you should be aware of the lines on a strata plan and know what each line means.
 For example, thick lines mean common property walls and thin ones denote boundary walls with no structure.
 Dotted lines mean surveyor marks and curvy lines depict the joining of two parts of a lot through common property.

-Getting on the same page with your neighbours and the committee helps you know who takes care of what regarding maintenance, fixes and sharing of costs.
-Before making any renovations or adding structures to your property, make sure to check with your committee and take their approval wherever necessary so you’re left on the backfoot with bills.
+Getting on the same page with your neighbours and the committee helps you know who takes care of what regarding maintenance, repairs and sharing of costs.
+Before making any renovations or adding structures to your property, make sure to check with your committee and take their approval wherever necessary so you’re not left on the back foot with bills.